-This course focuses on units of study in drawing and painting.
-The drawing and painting instruction will emphasize developing basic skills while creating work from observation, personal experience and historical reference. photography instruction will emphasize developing skills and creating work in both digital and traditional black and white photography.
+This course focuses on units of study in drawing and The drawing and painting painting and photography. instruction will emphasize developing basic skills while creating work from observation, personal experience and historical reference.
+The photography instruction will emphasize developing skills and creating work in both digital and traditional black and white photography.
 Students who successfully complete Advanced Art 1 may enroll in Advanced Art 2 as a junior.